ReanneEvans/azure-sales-kpi-sql/README.md

 ---

+## 🛠️ Placeholders in setup.sql
+The script uses placeholders so no secrets are published in this repo.
+Replace them with your own values before running:

+- `<DB_NAME>` → Your Azure SQL Database name
+- `<MASTER_KEY_PASSWORD>` → A strong password for the database master key
+- `<BLOB_URL>` → The URL of your Azure Blob Storage container
+- `<SAS_TOKEN>` → A valid Shared Access Signature token (short-lived for security)

+⚠️ **Important:** Never commit your real passwords, tokens, or keys to GitHub.
+In production, store them in **Azure Key Vault** instead of inline SQL.

 ## 🔐 Security Notes
 - No secrets are stored in this repo.
 - Replace `<SAS_TOKEN>` and `<BLOB_URL>` placeholders with your own secure values.